-• EndoFit AUI Stent Graft (U.S. Clinical Study).
+- EndoFit Thoracic Stent Graft (European Marketing Study).
+We are conducting a multi- center marketing study in the European Union to evaluate the use of the EndoFit Thoracic Stent Graft in treating type B dissections, a separation of the layers of the aortic wall that often leads to rupture and death.
+This study is intended to support an enhanced marketing claim.
+We are seeking to establish the safety and efficacy of the EndoFit Thoracic Stent Graft to seal dissection entry and exit points.
+We plan to enroll 50 patients and have enrolled four patients as of March 31, 2006.
+There is a three- and six-month follow-up period after the procedure. - EndoFit AUI Stent Graft (U.S. Clinical Study).
 In October 2002, the previous owner of our EndoFit product line commenced a pilot study in the United States to support a possible PMA application for the AUI version of the EndoFit Aortic Stent Graft.
 We took over this study at the time of our acquisition of Endomed, Inc. in February 2005.
 In this study, we are seeking to demonstrate successful aneurysm exclusion without perioperative death, myocardial infarction, stroke, limb loss or surgical conversion.
-We may enroll up to 70 patients in this pilot study and have enrolled 48 patients as of September 30, 2006.
+We plan to enroll up to 70 patients in this pilot study and have enrolled 47 patients as of March 31, 2006.
 A pilot study is a preliminary study and is not a pivotal trial, which would be the principal basis for PMA approval.
 In May 2006, we submitted an investigational device exemption, or IDE, supplemental application to the FDA to begin a pivotal clinical trial to evaluate the safety and effectiveness of the AUI version of the EndoFit Aortic Stent Graft in the treatment of aorto, aorto-iliac and/or iliac aneurysms.
 Because the EndoFit Aortic Stent Graft is a "significant risk" device for regulatory purposes, we cannot start our pivotal trial for the device until we receive the FDA's approval of our supplemental application.
-In September 2006, we received conditional approval from the FDA to commence the pivotal trial, which we refer to as the UNITE study, provided that we resolve the issues identified in the conditional approval letter to the FDA's satisfaction.
-We are working to resolve these deficiencies so that we may proceed with the trial.
-If we achieve FDA approval to proceed with the trial, we plan to enroll 90 patients at up to 14 institutions.
-The primary effectiveness endpoint of the study is based on aneurysm exclusion as evaluated through one-year follow-up.

-• EndoFit Thoracic Stent Graft (Chinese Clinical Study).
+In June 2006, we received a letter from the FDA indicating that it could not approve our application until deficiencies identified in the letter are resolved to the FDA's satisfaction.
+We intend to respond to and work with the FDA to resolve these deficiencies and resubmit the application. - EndoFit Thoracic Stent Graft (Chinese Clinical Study).
 In August 2005, we commenced a clinical study to obtain approval from the Chinese State Food and Drug Administration, or SFDA, of our EndoFit Thoracic Stent Graft.
 In this study, we are seeking to demonstrate successful aneurysm exclusion without perioperative death, myocardial infarction, stroke, limb loss or surgical conversion.
-We plan to enroll 30 patients and have enrolled 28 patients as of September 30, 2006.
-There is a six-month follow-up period for each patient implanted with the device.
+We plan to enroll 30 patients and have enrolled 16 patients as of March 31, 2006.
+There is a six-month follow-up period for each patient implanted with the device. - Expedial Vascular Access Graft (U.S. Clinical Study).
+In May 2004, we commenced a clinical study in the United States to collect data to submit to the FDA in support of 510(k) clearance for our Expedial Vascular Access Graft.
+In this study, we are seeking to establish substantial equivalence to ePTFE grafts for effectiveness in maintaining primary or assisted primary patency.
+We are also studying time to first dialysis, which is the number of days between implantation of the graft and the first dialysis session.
+We plan to enroll 172 patients, 86 patients in each arm of the study, and we have enrolled 89 patients as of March 31, 2006.
+There is a twelve-month follow-up period following first dialysis.